slim-template/slim/README.md

 </tbody>
 </table>

-Additionally the code generator options can be set (used by the :generator class).
-The standard generators support the options :buffer and :capture_generator.
-See the code generator code documentation for details on that (Temple::Generators).

 There are more options which are supported by the Temple filters but which are not exposed and are not officially supported.
 You have to take a look at the Slim and Temple code for that.